csvidit/csvidit/README.md

 ### Hi there 👋

-I am Vidit Khandelwal (he/him), a senior Computer Science major at DePauw University in Greencastle, IN, and a software development intern at CaptureNoire, an early-age start-up in Indianapolis.
-I also studied for a semester at the prestigious New College of the University of Oxford.
+I am Vidit Khandelwal (he/him), a May 2023 graduate and Computer Science major at DePauw University in Greencastle, IN, and a past software development intern at CaptureNoire (part of Pixus, Inc.), an early-age start-up in Indianapolis.
+I also studied International Economics for a semester at the prestigious New College of the University of Oxford.

 Take a look around!
-For more, visit my portfolio [cs.viditkhandelwal.com](https://cs.viditkhandelwal.com). **I am looking for full-time roles in Software Engineering, UI/UX design, and Product Management.**
+For more, visit my portfolio [cs.viditkhandelwal.com](https://cs.viditkhandelwal.com). **I am looking for full-time roles in Software Engineering, UI/UX design, Web Development, and Product Management.**

 Reach me at [viditkhandelwal_2023@depauw.edu](mailto:viditkhandelwal_2023@depauw.edu).
 An alternative non-University email is [vidit@viditkhandelwal.com](mailto:vidit@viditkhandelwal.com).